Thomas Hruz: Judicial career

-Following the retirement of Judge Mark Mangerson, Wisconsin Governor Scott Walker appointed Hruz to the Wisconsin Court of Appeals District III on July 21, 2014.
+Following the retirement of Judge Mark Mangerson, Governor Scott Walker appointed Hruz to the Wisconsin Court of Appeals District III on July 21, 2014.
 His appointment was strongly endorsed by colleagues at the Marquette Law School and his former boss, Justice Prosser.
 His term began August 1, 2014, and he was subsequently elected to a full six-year term without opposition in 2016.
 He was one of three finalists considered by Governor Walker to replace Justice Prosser, who retired in 2016, but the selection ultimately went to Daniel Kelly, a longtime member of Governor Walker's legal team.

+Since August 2023, Hruz is also a member of the Wisconsin Judicial Commission, which investigates allegations of misconduct or impairment in the Wisconsin judiciary.

 Personal life and family

-Judge Hruz is married and resides in Grand Chute, Wisconsin.
+Hruz is married and resides in Grand Chute, Wisconsin.
 He has been a board member of the National Alliance for the Mentally Ill Greater Milwaukee.

-Prior to his judicial service, Judge Hruz was a small dollar donor to Governor Walker, conservative Wisconsin Supreme Court Justice Rebecca Bradley, and the Republican Party of Wisconsin.
+Prior to his judicial service, Hruz was a small dollar donor to Governor Walker, conservative Wisconsin Supreme Court Justice Rebecca Bradley, and the Republican Party of Wisconsin.